 Note: For Failed Travel Merchants involved in Intra-EEA or Domestic European transactions, please refer to the Chargeback Guide for chargeback rules concerning bond coverage.
-There is no chargeback right if the transaction is sufficiently covered by a bonding authority or similar scheme according to local law.
+There is no chargeback right if the transaction is sufficiently covered by a bond.

-2. Question: The cardholder is notified that the date of service (e.g. concert, sports event, flight or package holiday itinerary) was changed/postponed due to COVID-19 restrictions; however, the cardholder cannot or does not want to use the service on the new date.
+2) Question: The cardholder is notified that the date of service (e.g. concert, sports event, flight or package holiday itinerary) was changed/postponed due to COVID-19 restrictions; however, the cardholder cannot or does not want to use the service on the new date.
 Does an issuer have chargeback rights?